 Everyone has the right to financial independence.
 If your partner is controlling your money or running up debts in your name, it’s financial abuse.
 But there’s no need to struggle on alone.
 Here are some of the things you can do and where to go for help and support.

-An abusive partner might stop you from having control over your money as a way of trying to exert power over you.
+Someone abusive might stop you from having control over your money as a way of trying to exert power over you.

 Financial abuse in the home – whether or not it’s accompanied by aggression or physical violence – can leave you feeling isolated, lacking in confidence and trapped.